yaoruiliu/yaoruiliu.github.io/README.md

 # About me

 I am second year graduate student at UC Davis in the Statistics department.
-[Image]() I am interested in Machine learning algorithm applied on Big datasets.
+I am interested in Machine learning algorithm applied on Big datasets.

 ## Research